Search

 Is 20 days annual leave legal UK?

-Most workers are entitled to a statutory minimum of 5.6 weeks’ paid holiday per year, which equates to 28 days for a full-time employee working fixed hours, where employers cannot provide less than this minimum.
+Most workers are entitled to a statutory minimum of 5.6 weeks’ paid holiday per year, which equates to 28 days for a full-time employee working fixed hours, wchih can include bank holiday.
+Employers cannot provide less than the relevant statutory minimum entitlement.

 How do you calculate holiday pay for part-time workers?